MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 #### Check Primordial pool

 By default, the available disks are included in a pool that is named as **Primordial** pool.
-If no Primordial pool is listed under the *Storage Pools*, this indicates that the storage does not meet the requirements for storage spaces.
+If no Primordial pool is listed under the *Storage Pools*, it indicates that the storage doesn't meet the requirements for storage spaces.
 Ensure that the disks meet the requirements that are outlined in the [prerequisites](#prerequisites) section.

 Run the following cmdlet to view the physical disks available in the Primordial pool: